1.1 – Overview

 - Trades – TA is best used to identify short-term trades.
 Do not use TA to identify long-term investment opportunities.
 Long-term investment opportunities are best identified using fundamental analysis.
 Also, If you are a fundamental analyst, use TA to calibrate the entry and exit points.

-- Return per trade – TA based trades are usually short term in nature.
+- Return per trade – TA-based trades are usually short-term in nature.
 Do not expect huge returns within a short duration of time.
-The trick with TA being successful is to identify frequent short-term trading opportunities that can give you small but consistent profits.
+The right way to use TA is to identify frequent short-term trading opportunities that can give you small but consistent profits.

-- Holding Period – Trades based on technical analysis can last anywhere between few minutes and few weeks, and usually not beyond that.
+- Holding Period – Trades based on technical analysis can last between a few minutes to a few weeks, usually not beyond that.
 We will explore this aspect when we discuss the topic of timeframes.

-- Risk – Often, traders initiate a trade for a certain reason; however, in case of an adverse movement in the stock, the trade starts making a loss.
-Usually, in such situations, traders hold on to their loss-making trade with a hope they can recover the loss.
-Remember, TA based trades are short term, in case the trade goes sour, do remember to cut the losses and move on to identify another opportunity.
+- Risk – Often, traders initiate a trade for a certain reason; however, in case of an adverse movement in the stock, the trade starts to lose money.
+Usually, in such situations, traders hold on to their loss-making trade with the hope they can recover the loss.
+Remember, TA-based trades are short-term; if the trade goes bad, do remember to cut the losses and move on to identify the next opportunity.

 Key takeaways from this chapter